icesat2py/icepyx/doc/source/contributing/contribution_guidelines.rst

 Adding Examples
 ---------------
 We are delighted you'd like to contribute your `icepyx <https://github.com/icesat2py/icepyx>`_ example!
 Examples may be in the form of executable scripts or interactive Jupyter Notebooks.
 Please make sure that each example has a descriptive name so someone not familiar with your project understands its general behavior.
-Fully working examples should be submitted using a pull request to the "development" branch, following the steps outlined below for `Contributing Code`_.
+Fully working examples should be submitted using a pull request to the "development" branch, following the steps outlined above for `Contributing Code`_.

 Add ancillary dataset